Piano trio: The role of the three instruments

-The piano trios of the Classical era, notably those of Haydn, are dominated by the piano part.
+The piano trios of the Classical era are dominated by the piano part.
+The piano is so central in Haydn's trios that they are nicknamed "accompanied sonatas".
 The violin plays the melody only a certain amount of the time, and when it does, is often doubled by the piano.
 The cello part is very much subordinated, usually just doubling the bass line in the piano.
-It is thought that this practice was quite intentional on Haydn's part and was related to the sonority of the instruments of Haydn's day: the piano was fairly weak and "tinkling" in tone, and benefited from the tonal strengthening of other instruments.
-Mozart's five late (K. 496 and later) trios are generally felt to mark the assured arrival of the form, attentive to balanced voices and three-part dialogue.
+It is thought that this practice was related to the sonority of the instruments of Haydn's day: the piano was fairly weak and "tinkling" in tone, and benefited from the tonal strengthening of other instruments.
+Mozart's five late trios (K. 496 etc.) are generally felt to mark the assured arrival of the form, attentive to balanced voices and three-part dialogue.

 Beethoven's trios continued the compositional objectives inaugurated by Mozart.
 The new idea of equality was never implemented completely; the extent to which it is realized varies from one composition to the next, as well as among movements within a single composition.
-Certainly, by the mid-nineteenth century, all three instruments had been modified to have a very powerful sound, and each can hold its own in a modern ensemble.

-The earlier trios are now frequently performed and recorded using authentic instruments, of the kind for which they were originally written.
-Such performances restore the sonic balance the composer would have expected, and have proven popular.
+Authentic performances of earlier trios are now done on period instruments.